Words are powerful. Words can give life or kill spirits.

 The mean words started when I grew taller than anyone in my class.
 By the time I was in the sixth grade, I was taller than my teacher.
 In school photos, I stand a foot taller than my friends.
 My extra height made me a target.
 I was called “skyscraper,” “giant,” and a list of other names that made me feel like something was wrong with me.
 The shame was debilitating.

-Sticks and stones can indeed break bones,
+Sticks and stones can indeed break bones, and words hurt.

 Eventually, my growth spurt ended, and my classmates caught up with me, but the words stayed.
 I believed the words, and without knowing, I started to tell myself that I was not enough, that I was not acceptable.